SmartSpin2K/SS2K-Documentation/compatibility.md

 * [GTBikeV (Mod for Grand Theft Auto V)](https://www.gtbikev.com/)
 * [Qdomyos-Zwift](https://www.qzfitness.com/)

-## Will SS2K fit my bike?
+## Will SmartSpin2k Fit My Bike?

-In order to determine if the SmartSpin2k is compatible with your spin bike, please note the following measurements.
-Using calipers will generate the most accurate measurements.
+In order to determine if the SmartSpin2k is compatible with your spin bike, please obtain the measurements below, preferably using calipers to generate the most accuracy.
 Photos with measurements overlaid in the examples below are preferred.

-* Distance from back of head tube to center of resistance knob.
-Make sure measurement is perpendicular to the resistance knob axis of rotation!
+* Distance from back of head tube to center of resistance knob (make sure measurement is perpendicular to the resistance knob axis of rotation)
 ![](https://github.com/doudar/SmartSpin2k/blob/master/Hardware/Inserts/Design_Reference_Photos/HMC_side_view_knob_distance.jpg?raw=true)

 * Smallest diameter of resistance knob